Login Sign in

 The good news is it’s common practice for boarding places to require proof of vaccination for dogs staying in their facilities.
 These vaccines include DHPP (which protects against viral illnesses like distemper and parvo), rabies, Bordetella (protects against the most common cause of kennel cough), leptospirosis, and sometimes dog flu.
 While requiring vaccines doesn’t completely eliminate the risk of infectious disease, they can dramatically reduce that risk.

 Some boarding kennels require proof that dogs are receiving heartworm prevention.
-While heartworm disease is relatively unlikely to spread in a boarding kennel, heartworm preventatives also prevent many common intestinal worms.
+While heartworm disease is not contagious among dogs, heartworm preventatives also prevent many common intestinal worms.
 Ensuring that all dogs in their care receive heartworm prevention reduces intestinal worm contamination in the kennel environment.
 Even if your boarding kennel doesn’t require heartworm prevention, ensuring that your dog is up-to-date can reduce your dog’s risk of acquiring intestinal worms.
 NexGard PLUS is a monthly beef-flavored soft chew that prevents heartworm disease and treats and controls roundworms and hookworms—two of the most common intestinal parasites in dogs.
 It also provides flea and tick protection for dogs for a full month.

 NexGard PLUS packaging